Skip to main content

 System Integration Advice

-SMX3 is a core element of any complete modular video synthesizer.
-It's essential for controlling color, either in RGB or YIQ component space.
+Like Proc, SMX3 is a core element of any modular video synthesizer.
+The list of applications for SMX3 is very long.
+It's particularly valuable for controlling color, either in RGB or YIQ component space.

 note